Fleker/ChannelSurfer/README.md

             android:name="TvInputService"
             android:value="com.hitherejoe.vineyard.livechannels.VineInputProvider" />

+An activity needs to be declared that is opened when Live Channels sets up your source.
+It must be declared in the manifest as well:

+    <activity android:name=".livechannels.VineSetupActivity"
+            android:exported="true"/>

+And as a string resource pointing to it must declare the full class name:

+    <string name="tv_input_activity">com.hitherejoe.livechannels.VineSetupActivity</string>

+But this can simply extend the `SimpleTvSetup` activity.

+    public class VineSetupActivity extends SimpleTvSetup {

+    }

+It is possible that you'll need to add another activity to your manifest

 ### Customizing Sync Adapter
 You can't do this yet.
 Neither can you configure the DummyAccount class.
 If people think it's a good idea, I'm all for it.

+### Customizing Setup Activity
+The default setup activity is not very attractive.
+You may want to create a setup activity that uses your own branding.
+If so, your Setup Activity can override a couple of methods.

+    @Override
+    public void displayLayout()

+The `displayLayout` method, as the name suggests, sets the content view of your window based on a layout.
+Any view based logic should be placed here.

+    @Override
+    public void setupTvInputProvider()

+The `setupTvInputProvider` method is called when the syncing process begins.
+This methods should contain your activity's behaviors.
+If you override this, make sure you call `requestSync` at some point.

 ## `TvInputProvider`
 Create your service with the same package and class name as stated above.
 This service should extend one of the following classes: